 3. Whole Grains

-Women who are overweight or obese have more estrogen because fat cells produce estrogen, Dr. Seibel explains.
+Women who have overweight or obesity have more estrogen because fat cells produce estrogen, Dr. Seibel explains.
 Fiber makes you feel full faster and can play an important role in weight loss, and whole grains such as brown rice, quinoa, oats and barley are chock-full of fiber.